 Mark P. Blenden received his Juris Doctor degree with honors from Washburn Law School of Topeka, Kansas in 1973.
 After serving four years in the United States Air Force - Judge Advocate General Corp., he joined Houston's Lapin, Totz and Mayer law firm, becoming a partner and the senior litigator in the commercial collection section.
-In 1987 he founded the Blenden Law Firm in Dallas.
-The firm's practice is primarily commercial litigation, commercial collection and collection of judgments.
+In 1987 he founded the Blenden Law Firm, now the Blenden Roth Law Firm, in Dallas.
+The firm's practice is primarily commercial collections, commercial litigation and judgment enforcement.

-Mr. Blenden is a frequent author and lecturer for seminars sponsored by the State Bar of Texas and University of Houston Law Foundation.
+Mr. Blenden is a frequent author and lecturer for seminars sponsored by the State Bar of Texas and University of Texas Law Foundation.
 Topics include service of process and default judgments, creditor's claims, trial techniques.
 He is a former chairman of the state bar's Advanced Creditor's Rights Course.
 Mr. Blenden serves on the Texas Supreme Court's Process Server Review Board.
 The board's mission is to improve standards for service of process in Texas.